 The RCS system comprises a set of independent commands.
-Table 6-2 lists the RCS commands provided with Tru64 UNIX.
+Table 6-2 lists the RCS commands provided.
 The sections following the table provide more information on some of these commands.
 Refer to the appropriate reference page for additional information on the available command options.